Japanese financial institutions and banks allow locals, as well as foreign citizens, to open abank accounts

 • A general deposit account;

-• A general savings: a post office account which provides a slightly bigger interest rate than the general deposit account;
+• A general savings account: a post office account which provides a slightly bigger interest rate than the general deposit account;

 • A time deposit account: it generally has a bigger interest rate, however it could request a notice for withdrawals;

 • A current account: commonly, it offers the option of utilizing cheques, but is rather used by businesses than by private individuals;

 Usually, the most common kind of bank account in Japan is the general savings or the general deposit account.

 Documents necessary to open a bank account in Japan